 Graduate Students

-Updated October 2023: Dr. Matsick is not accepting a graduate student in the next application cycle.
+Updated June 2024: Dr. Matsick will not be accepting new graduate students in the upcoming fall application cycle.

 Undergraduate Research Assistants